 (Plastic Surgery of the Nose)

-Rhinoplasty is a surgery done on the nose.
-It is done to reshape the nose.
+Rhinoplasty is a surgical procedure to reshape the nose.

 Reasons for Procedure TOP

 A septoplasty can be done at the same time to open blocked nasal passages due to a deviated septum.

 Possible Complications TOP

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

 Factors that may increase the risk of complications include:

 What to Expect TOP